nonfungi/customer-churn-prediction/README.md

 ### 1. Exploratory Data Analysis (EDA)
 *(See `notebooks/01-eda.ipynb`)*

-* **Initial Analysis:** The dataset was loaded and examined using `pandas`.
-Initial checks with `.info()`, `.describe()`, and `.isnull().sum()` were performed to understand the data's structure, types, and basic statistics.
-* **Key Finding:** A critical discovery was that the `TotalCharges` column, which should be numerical, was an `object` data type.
-This was due to hidden empty strings for customers with zero tenure, which were not caught by `.isnull()`.
+The dataset was loaded and examined to understand its structure, types, and basic statistics.
+A critical discovery was that the `TotalCharges` column was an `object` data type due to hidden empty strings, which were not caught by standard null checks.

----

 ### 2. Data Cleaning and Preprocessing
 *(See `notebooks/02-data-preprocessing.ipynb`)*

-This phase involved a series of transformations to prepare the raw data for machine learning models.

-* **Handling Missing Values:**
-    * The empty strings in `TotalCharges` were converted to `NaN` (Not a Number) using `pd.to_numeric` with `errors='coerce'`.
+* **Handling Missing Values:** Empty strings in `TotalCharges` were converted to `NaN` and then imputed using the column's **median**.
-    * These `NaN` values (11 in total) were then imputed using the **median** of the column to maintain the data distribution without being skewed by outliers.

-* **Encoding Categorical Features:** Machine learning models require numerical input, so all categorical (text-based) features were converted to numbers.
+* **Encoding Categorical Features:** All text-based features were converted to a numerical format.
-    * **Label Encoding (for Binary Features):** Columns with two distinct values (e.g., 'Yes'/'No', 'Male'/'Female') were mapped directly to `1` and `0`.
+    * **Label Encoding:** Binary features ('Yes'/'No') were mapped to `1`/`0`.
-    * **One-Hot Encoding (for Multi-class Features):** For columns with more than two categories (e.g., `Contract`, `InternetService`), One-Hot Encoding was applied using `pd.get_dummies()`.
-This technique creates new binary columns for each category to prevent the model from assuming a false ordinal relationship between them.
-The `drop_first=True` argument was used to avoid multicollinearity.
+    * **One-Hot Encoding:** Multi-class features (e.g., `Contract`) were converted into binary columns using `pd.get_dummies()` to prevent the model from assuming a false ordinal relationship.

----

-### 3. Model Training and Evaluation
+### 3. Model Training and Comparison
 *(See `notebooks/03-model-training-and-evaluation.ipynb`)*

-* **Data Splitting:** The fully preprocessed dataset was split into an 80% training set and a 20% testing set using `train_test_split` from Scikit-learn.
-This ensures the model is evaluated on data it has never seen before.
+* **Data Splitting:** The dataset was split into an 80% training set and a 20% testing set.

-* **Baseline Model: Logistic Regression:**
-    * A `LogisticRegression` model was chosen as the initial baseline due to its simplicity and high interpretability.
-    * The model was trained on the training data using the `.fit()` method.

-* **Evaluation:**
-    * The trained model was used to make predictions on the test set.
-    * **Accuracy:** The model achieved an overall accuracy of approximately **81.6%**.
-    * **Confusion Matrix:** A confusion matrix was generated to analyze the model's performance in detail.
-It revealed that the model is very good at identifying customers who **do not churn** but is weaker at correctly identifying customers who **do churn** (higher number of False Negatives).

----
+* **Baseline Model (Logistic Regression):** A `LogisticRegression` model was trained as an interpretable baseline.
+It achieved an accuracy of **~81.6%**.
+Its confusion matrix showed it was strong at identifying non-churners but weaker at finding true churners (158 False Negatives).

+* **Advanced Model (Random Forest):** To improve upon the baseline, a more complex `RandomForestClassifier` was also trained.
+It achieved an accuracy of **~79.9%**.

+* **Model Comparison:** A direct comparison revealed a critical insight: despite being a more complex algorithm, the Random Forest model performed worse.
+It was not only less accurate overall but was also significantly less effective at identifying true churners, resulting in more False Negatives (200 vs. 158).

 ### 4. Model Interpretation
 *(See `notebooks/03-model-training-and-evaluation.ipynb`)*

-* **Feature Importance:** The coefficients (`model.coef_`) of the trained Logistic Regression model were extracted to understand the importance and influence of each feature.
-    * **Positive Coefficients:** Indicate features that increase the probability of churn (e.g., Month-to-month contracts, Fiber optic internet).
-    * **Negative Coefficients:** Indicate features that decrease the probability of churn, signaling customer loyalty (e.g., long tenure, Two-year contracts).
-* A visualization was created to display the most impactful features, providing valuable business insights into the key drivers of churn.
+Based on the comparison, the **Logistic Regression** model was selected as the final model.
+Its coefficients (`model.coef_`) were analyzed to understand the key drivers of churn, providing the business insights mentioned in the conclusion.

 ---